chrisgrieser/finder-vim-mode/README.md

 Karabiner has no mechanism for auto-updating its plugins.
 Therefore, you have to install updates manually by re-running the code above.
 You can watch the releases of this repo to be notified when there are updates.

 ## Caveats
-Since Karabiner "plugins" are nothing more than JSON files, this plugin are quite limited has quite a few limitations.
+Since Karabiner "plugins" are nothing more than JSON files, this plugin has quite a few limitations.
 - Only List view is supported.
 The desktop is not supported.
 - This has only been tested on the German QWERTZ keyboard layout and the standard US-QWERTY layout.
 There are probably some bugs with other layouts, if you stumble upon one, please open a bug report.
 - If you use the mouse to click buttons or confirm things, you might end up in the wrong mode.
 In that case, Press `esc` to get back to Normal Mode.
 You can also temporarily disable Finder Vim Mode via `backspace`.